Jumpscale/docker-alarm-systemd/README.md

 A base Dockerfile with which it is easy to build more specialized systemd-enabled containers.

-Prebuild images are available at docker-hub
+Prebuild images are available at [docker-hub](https://registry.hub.docker.com/u/macedigital/docker-arch-systemd/) and can be pulled in.

 ## Example